The Holography of Spread Complexity: A Story of Observers: Abstract

 \section{Abstract}

-We propose a holographic description of spread complexity and its rate in 2D CFTs, building on the pioneering work \cite{Caputa:2024sux}.
-By exploiting the $SL(2,\mathbb{R})$ symmetry, we construct the Krylov basis and demonstrate that its non-uniqueness gives rise to ambiguities analogous to those in quantum complexity.
-Within the AdS/CFT correspondence, we identify the spread complexity as the energy measured by a bulk observer, with its rate corresponding to the measured radial momentum.
-These results suggest a novel holographic interpretation of complexity ambiguity: rather than arising from infinitely many gravitational observables, it may reflect the existence of infinitely many observers, each measuring complexity from their own perspective.
+Building on the pioneering work of \cite{Caputa:2024sux}, we propose a holographic description of spread complexity and its rate in 2D CFTs.
+By exploiting $SL(2,\mathbb{R})$ symmetry, we explicitly construct the Krylov basis, expressing spread complexity as a linear combination of generator expectation values.
+Within the AdS/CFT correspondence, we translate these boundary expectations directly into bulk kinematic variables.
+These findings suggest that spread complexity manifests as the energy measured by a bulk observer, with its rate corresponding to the radial momentum.

 \baselineskip 18pt